 Molecular Mechanisms of Neurodegeneration

-We use a forward genetic approach to identify the molecular pathways associated with loss of neurons in the aging mammalian brain.
+We use forward genetics to identify the molecular pathways associated with loss of neurons in the aging mammalian brain.
 Specifically, we study chemically induced and spontaneous mouse mutants with adult-onset neurodegeneration leading to progressive movement abnormalities associated with cerebellar ataxia.
 Because these mutants often have additional sites of neuron loss, pursuing this phenotype gives us access to genes affecting survival of multiple types of neurons.

+Mistranslation and neurodegeneration.
 Oligomerization and the formation of aggregates of misfolded proteins are common to many genetic and sporadic forms of neurodegenerative diseases.
-Although some of these misfolded proteins are due to mutations directly within disease-related proteins, such as in the polyglutamine expansion diseases and some forms of familial Alzheimer's disease, the mechanisms underlying protein misfolding in many sporadic forms of neurodegenerative diseases remain unknown.
-Using a forward genetic approach, we have identified novel genes that, when their function is disrupted, cause the accumulation of misfolded proteins in neurons prior to their death.
+Although some of these misfolded proteins are caused by mutations directly within disease-related proteins, such as in the polyglutamine expansion diseases and some forms of familial Alzheimer's disease, the mechanisms underlying protein misfolding in many sporadic forms of neurodegenerative diseases remain unknown.
+We used a forward genetic approach to identify novel genes that, when their function is disrupted, cause the accumulation of misfolded proteins in neurons prior to their death.

-We have recently created a mouse with an AlaRS conditional knockin mutation that causes a more severe disruption of AlaRS editing than is caused by the sti mutation.
-Using various Cre lines to induce expression of this defective molecule, we are examining the effects of mistranslation on different neuronal populations.
-In addition, by positional cloning we have identified a modifier gene that suppresses protein inclusion formation and neurodegeneration in sti/sti Purkinje cells in a gene-dosage–dependent manner.
+We have recently created a mouse with an AlaRS conditional knockin mutation that produces a more severe disruption of AlaRS editing than is caused by the sti mutation.
+We are using various Cre lines to induce expression of this defective molecule and examine the effects of mistranslation on different neuronal populations.
+In addition, by positional cloning, we have identified a modifier gene that suppresses protein inclusion formation and neurodegeneration in sti/sti Purkinje cells in a gene dosage–dependent manner.
 We are working to determine the function of this gene and its role in other neuron populations.

-Continued work on this project, as well as the investigation of other genes identified in our screen, should continue to yield exciting insights into the mechanisms underlying neurodegeneration.
+Work on these projects, as well as investigation of other genes identified in our screen, should continue to yield exciting insights into the mechanisms underlying neurodegeneration.